Generative Engine Optimization (GEO): The Complete Guide for 2025

 Voice search convergence.
 As more AI queries come through voice assistants, the same GEO principles apply.
 Alexa, Siri and Google Assistant are increasingly powered by the same LLMs that drive text-based AI search.

-Getting Started with GEO
+Getting started with GEO

 You don't need to overhaul everything.
 Start here: